(Why yes. I did get made up as a zombie and do a photoshoot.)

 and list off all the ways I am pretty damn fabulous.
 Because I am.
 I just need to see it and embrace it.

 Since being sick I've thrown off a lot of the usual constraints society places on us.
 Life's too short and energy too scarce, to waste it on filling a role designed by others.
-Coming from a pretty conservative family it's taken a lot of years, and soul-searching, to shake off the behavioural straight jacket that I was wrapped in at birth.
+Coming from a pretty conservative family it's taken a lot of years, and soul-searching, to shake off the behavioural shackles I was wrapped in at birth.
 It's been a little step here and a little step there, to find the pieces of me.
 To feel okay in my own skin, not the skin everyone else says I should wear.
 To realise my opinions are mine, and they are okay.
 That I don't have to spout the ones I was taught as I grew up.
 That I can speak my mind.
 That I don't have to apologise for being me.

 At 41, am I still rebelling, or is it simply that I don't give a crap anymore?
 A little bit of both probably.
 I definitely don't have all my shit together, as evidenced by many of my latest posts.
 But I'm telling myself that is okay, and slowly I am believing it.